levshuster/music-from-weather-around-the-world/README.md

 3. Open the web dashboard by going to http://localhost:5000 in a web browser.

   (If you wish, update the tempo, start date, and end date)

 4. Open the MAX patch

+  - Install CNMAT externals from the Max Package Manager
+  - click on the `port 9000 ` message box to start listening

 5. Click on the map to fetch historical weather data and pipe it into our autmosphere generator.

   - Explore contrasting climate regions

-- Both listen and explore a locaiton with street view
+  - Both listen and visually explore a locaiton with street view
   - Try different times of years or similar times across different years

 ## Code Exerpts From

-- Google Maps Api Documentation
+- Google Maps API Documentation

 - ChatGPT/Git-Copilot